enqueuezero/site/content/pseudo-random-numbers.md

 0.7442605999548604
 ```

 In Bash, you can use the environ variable `$RANDOM` for a random integer between 0 and 32767 (2^15-1).
+It's an example of Linear Congruential Generator algorithm we'll cover later as well.

 ```bash
 $ echo $RANDOM